faithvoid/skin.cortana/README.md

 - Further work on "Cortana Marketplace" (need to find a futureproof source for Xbox homebrew and possibly convert it from a script into an add-on for image previews)
 - Add per-user autoexec files.
 - Fix multi-user savegame script.
-- Work on "Aero" and "Aero Lite" themes (Aero Lite requires the most work, as the font colour system needs to be re-done to render fonts and their shadows correctly, Aero is basically done).
-- Maybe make a menu option modification script(?)
-- Change references from "Cortana" to "cortanaOS"
+- Work on "Aero Lite" theme (a light pastel version of the default theme)

 ## Bugs:
 - Cortana blade is currently a bit visually glitchy and visibly says "Refresh" when switching pages.
 It's a "blink and you'll mix it" issue but it's still present.